jjsizemore/spotify-time-machine/README.md

 ## Features

-- View your top artists, tracks, and genres
+- View your top artists, tracks, genres, and recently played tracks.
+- **Comprehensive Dashboard:** Access overall listening statistics, top artists & genres, and visualizations for listening trends (monthly track counts) and genre evolution over time.
+- **Monthly Listening History:** Explore a chronological timeline of your liked tracks, grouped by month, with track details (title, artist, album, cover art, date liked).
-- Generate monthly playlists from your listening history
+- **Generate Monthly Playlists:** Easily create Spotify playlists from your listening history for any given month directly from the history page.
-- Create custom playlists based on date ranges
-- Visualize your listening trends over time
-- Spotify authentication integration
+- **Custom Playlist Generator:** Craft playlists based on custom date ranges, with options to filter by your top genres and artists.
+Includes keyboard shortcuts for efficiency and a button to share your created playlist.
+- **Spotify Authentication:** Secure sign-in using Spotify OAuth 2.0, managed by NextAuth.js, including automatic token refresh and session persistence.
+- **Responsive Design:** Enjoy a consistent experience across desktop and mobile devices.

 ## Getting Started